Onasemnogene abeparvovec

-Onasemnogene abeparvovec, sold under the brand name Zolgensma, is a gene therapy medication used to treat spinal muscular atrophy (SMA).
-It is used as a one-time infusion into a vein.

-Onasemnogene abeparvovec works by providing a new copy of the gene that makes the human SMN protein.
+Onasemnogene abeparvovec, sold under the brand name Zolgensma, is a gene therapy used to treat spinal muscular atrophy (SMA), a disease causing muscle function loss in children.
+It involves a one-time infusion of the medication into a vein.
+It works by providing a new copy of the SMN gene that produces the SMN protein.

-The treatment must be accompanied by a course of corticosteroids of at least two months.
-Common side effects include vomiting and increased liver enzymes.

-Onasemnogene abeparvovec was first approved for medical use in the United States in 2019 as a treatment for children less than two years old.
-It was later approved in other jurisdictions with similar scope.
-The approval scope in certain jurisdictions, including the European Union and Canada, is somewhat different.

-With an introductory price of $2.125 million per treatment, onasemnogene abeparvovec is one of the most expensive drugs in the world.
+SMA stems from an SMN1 gene mutation, causing SMN protein deficiency vital for motor neuron survival.
+Onasemnogene abeparvovec, a biologic drug utilizing AAV9 virus capsids containing an SMN1 transgene, is administered to motor neurons, boosting SMN protein levels.
+Common side effects include vomiting and elevated liver enzymes, while more severe reactions involve liver issues and low platelet count.

+Developed by AveXis and acquired by Novartis, onasemnogene abeparvovec gained various FDA designations and approvals globally.
+Controversies included data manipulation concerns and delayed reporting to regulatory agencies.
+Onasemnogene abeparvovec's price is high, earning it the title of the world's most expensive medication at the time of commercial approval.
+This has later been exceeded by other gene therapies like Hemgenix.
+Several countries such as Japan, Netherlands, Canada, Brazil and others negotiated a lower price for Zolgensma for their public healthcare systems.

 Medical uses

-Onasemnogene abeparvovec has been developed to treat spinal muscular atrophy, a disease linked to a mutation in the SMN1 gene on chromosome 5q and diagnosed predominantly in young children that causes progressive loss of muscle function and frequently death.
+Onasemnogene abeparvovec was developed to treat spinal muscular atrophy, a disease linked to a mutation in the SMN1 gene on chromosome 5q and diagnosed predominantly in young children that causes progressive loss of muscle function and frequently death.
 The medication is administered as an intravenous infusion.

+In the United States, onasemnogene abeparvovec is indicated for the treatment of people less than two years of age with spinal muscular atrophy with bi-allelic mutations in the survival motor neuron 1 (SMN1) gene.

 The treatment is approved in the United States and certain other countries for use in children with spinal muscular atrophy up to the age of two, including at the presymptomatic stage of the disease.
-In the European Union and Canada, it is indicated for the treatment of patients with spinal muscular atrophy who either have a clinical diagnosis of spinal muscular atrophy type 1 or have up to three copies of the SMN2 gene.
+In the European Union and Canada, it is indicated for the treatment of people with spinal muscular atrophy who either have a clinical diagnosis of spinal muscular atrophy type 1 or have up to three copies of the SMN2 gene.

-The medication is used with corticosteroids in an effort to protect the liver.

 Adverse effects

 Common adverse reactions may include nausea and elevated liver enzymes.
 Serious adverse reactions may include liver problems and low platelets.
 Transient elevated levels of cardiac troponin‑I were observed in clinical trials; the clinical importance of these findings is not known.
 However, cardiac toxicity was seen in studies of other animals.

-As the medication may reduce the platelet count, platelets may need to be checked before the medication is started, then weekly for the first month and every two weeks for the next two months until the level is back to baseline.
-Liver function should be monitored for three months after administration.